 Rosemary - recent studies indicate it may help prevent breast cancer.
 It is an old-fashioned remedy for colds, colic and nervous conditions.
 Good for nervous headaches, as a mouth wash, for sore throat and foul breath, and for female complaints.
 (As an oil it is used for perfumes and shampoos).

 Sage - popular for cooking, but also good for sore gums, and for stomach cramps and for digestion, Recommended for people who perspire a lot, often known as a cure-all.

 Sassafras - many herbal tea benefits; a tonic to cleanse blood and entire bodily system.
 It flavours other herbs that have a disagreeable taste.
 Tonic for bowels and stomach, and will relieve gas, and colic.
 A good wash for eyes, and good for kidneys, bladder, chest and throat troubles, also for varicose veins.
 Oil of sassafras is wonderful for a toothache.

-Sassparilla - good remedy after taking poison; it will clean out the stomach.
-Also good for internal infammations, colds, phlegm and fever.
+Sarsparilla - good remedy after taking poison; it will clean out the stomach.
+Also good for internal inflammations, colds, phlegm and fever.